MapReduce

 GPU settings

-parameter controls the number of threads per block.
+The block_size parameter controls the number of threads per block and must be a power of two.

 Example